 It has a low standover which is nice if you want to wear a skirt, or if you have limited mobility.
 There are also integrated dropouts to easily add racks or fenders should you care to do so.

 The most obvious attraction to the Liv Alight is the pricetag.
-This is the cheapest bike on our list.
+It is one of the cheapest bike on our list.

 Diamondback Haanjenn 1